n303p4/theme-foxfish/README.md

 ## foxfetch.fish

-Tested with fish 2.7, but requires fish 3.0 or higher for full functionality.
+Tested with fish 2.7 and above.

 ### Optional arguments